• Skip to primary navigation

 It seems every company recognizes the importance of innovation.
 This is especially true for the IT industry, where often today’s latest software innovation is yesterday’s news.
 This is why it is intriguing to see InformationWeek taking a stab at pushing for a “culture of innovation.”

-InfoWeek’s five techniques to create a culture of
+InfoWeek’s five techniques to create a culture of innovation include:

-1. Communicate your goals, values, and mission to
+1. Communicate your goals, values, and mission to your team

-2. “Intrapreneurship”: finishing school for
+2. “Intrapreneurship”: finishing school for entrepreneurs

-3. Provide continual training and education
+3. Provide continual training and education opportunities

 4. Empower your employees to get things done